atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 The. first news she heard in the morning was, that the post man had brought « a letter from the farm, to Mrs. Selby.,
-Mrs. Selby, just casting her eyes care lessly on the superscription, tossfed it on her dreshng table. — “It will keep cold” r — said she— — “Maria, let us go to breakfast.”
+Mrs. Selby, just casting her eyes care lessly on the superscription, tossfed it on her dreshng table. — “It will keep cold" r — said she— — “Maria, let us go to breakfast."
 %
 0
 Scarce had they sat down with Charles,, when a card was delivered to Mrs.
 Selby.
-“Lady Lumley presents her compli “ments to Mrs. and the Miss sel “bys, and destres their company to“ “next thursday.”
+“Lady Lumley presents her compli “ments to Mrs. and the Miss sel “bys, and destres their company to“ “next thursday."
 C 4. ‘‘there'
 0
 \
 V «
 /
 32 .
-• “There now, ” cried stie, holding k out, with an exulting air, to Maria — there — you and 1 were quite mistaken: Lady Lumley, you see, is
+• “There now, " cried stie, holding k out, with an exulting air, to Maria — there — you and 1 were quite mistaken: Lady Lumley, you see, is
 /
 “as fond of us as ever.
 We will cer
 44 ■
 tainly wait Oh her Ladyship. — Why
-Fanny” — continued she — “you do
+Fanny" — continued she — “you do
 / • *
-not Seem transported— — the matter, child? ”
+not Seem transported— — the matter, child? "
-^‘ Nothing, Madam, ” answered she (blushing, at the recolledfion of what had passed; trembling with fear, lest she should betray herself by going to Sir thomas’s)but I thought you
+^‘ Nothing, Madam, " answered she (blushing, at the recolledfion of what had passed; trembling with fear, lest she should betray herself by going to Sir thomas’s)but I thought you
 «
 , • ■
-y had a letter from my father.”
+y had a letter from my father."
-- it 1 have, ” replied she~*‘ I
+- it 1 have, " replied she~*‘ I
 «
 had quite forgot it — 1 have fo many
 “things in my head, that I vronder L